 Campus Cycling Resources

-New in 2020, Parking Services now provides Bike Shelter and Lockers for rent!
+Parking Services provides Bike Shelter and Lockers for rent!
 These secure parking options can help prevent bike theft and enable more people in the campus community to choose cycling as their primary mode of transportation.
-Please visit the Parking Services website for rates, permits, and other details.
+Visit Parking Services for rates, permits, and other details.

 Western's campus has numerous covered and uncovered bike racks, as well as several public shower locations, shown on the Bike and Shower Map.
 Please note, as part of an anti-theft initiative, some of these bike racks have been moved.

-Campus Police have a helpful list of tips and resources for Bike Protection on their website.
-Campus Police also have an annual Bike Sale in the spring - make sure to follow their social media and news stories for information about each year's bike sale!
+Western Special Constable Service has a helpful list of tips and resources for Bike Protection on their website, and also hold an annual Bike Sale in the spring - make sure to follow their social media and news stories for information about each year's bike sale!

 London and Community Cycling Resources